 Those experiences shaped Charles.
 He traded manual labor and, quite often, his sketches and paintings for food and shelter.
 However, this didn’t always provide for steady meals, and he often went to bed hungry.

-Always moving from place to place, Charles stayed with locals of little wealth, working when he could and learning all the time.
+Always moving from place to place, Charles stayed with locals, working when he could and learning all the time.
 He had a fond memory of being the guest of honor in a small mountain village.
 The foreigner was not only welcomed, but much celebrated after he repainted an old statue of St. Peter in their chapel.
 It must have been a job well done, because a fiesta was held to commemorate the event, and it is said that citizens, with tears streaking down their cheeks, thanked Charles for the deed.

 Not all of Charles’s encounters in Mexico were pleasant; however, looking back on them, he knew they were all important.
 As he would later note, any place can be hostile when you have no money and you don’t speak the language.

 Charles was arrested on two occasions: The first time occurred in Monterrey.
 As Charles understood it, he was brought in because a local felt his painting of a small market place depicted the town in an unfavorable way.
 The second arrest happened in Linares.
 He spent a few nights locked up after officials found a book in his possession that contained pictures of ancient Mexican archeological treasures.
 The officials were concerned that the images showed their country in a bad light.
 The rats wandering through the dank cells painted a lasting impression for Charles, but as always, he made the best out of the situation.

 “Another close call for Charles was being rounded up with the citizens of a village for an involuntary smallpox vaccination and watching the dirty needle get closer and closer as it was used over and over again.
 He got the shot and, fortunately, he and the other recipients were lucky not to have suffered anything worst than a sore arm,” wrote Demetrios.